-SummaryThis lesson introduces the concept of geocaching as a way for students to explore using a Global Positioning System (GPS) device and basic geographic information (GIS) skills.
+SummaryThe concept of geocaching is introduced as a way for students to explore using a global positioning system (GPS) device and basic geographic information (GIS) skills.
 Students familiarize themselves with GPS, GIS, and geocaching as well as the concepts of latitude and longitude.
 They develop the skills and concepts needed to complete the associated activity while considering how these technologies relate to engineering.
 Students discuss images associated with GPS, watch a video on how GPS is used, and review a slide show of GIS basics.
 They estimate their location using latitude and longitude on a world map and watch a video that introduces the geocaching phenomenon.
-Finally, students practice using a GPS to get an understanding of the technology and how location and direction features work while sending and receiving data to a GIS such as Google Earth.
+Finally, students practice using a GPS device to gain an understanding of the technology and how location and direction features work while sending and receiving data to a GIS such as Google Earth.

-Civil engineers, petroleum engineers, environmental engineers and many others use GPS and GIS to analyze data and make informed decisions.
-A civil engineer may use GPS and GIS in a large-scale urban planning project.
-A petroleum engineer may want to map the extent of a rock outcropping known to contain oil or gas deposits.
-They could map the surface of the outcropping using a GPS and integrate other data into the map using GIS.
-An environmental engineer may use these tools to map water resources or study climate change.
-This lesson demonstrates another important connection between engineering and math, which is problem solving: students must break up larger composite shapes into smaller shapes in order to simplify their calculations.
+Civil, petroleum and environmental engineers, and many others, use GPS and GIS to analyze data and make informed decisions.
+Some civil engineers use GPS and GIS in large-scale urban planning projects.
+Some petroleum engineers map the extent of rock outcroppings known to contain oil or gas deposits by using GPS devices to map the outcropping surface and using GIS to integrate other data into the map.
+Environmental engineers may use these tools to map water resources and study climate change.
+This lesson demonstrates another important connection between engineering and math—problem solving—as students break up larger composite shapes into smaller shapes in order to simplify their calculations.

-After this lesson, and activity students should be able to:
+After this lesson, and its associated activity, students should be able to:

 Each TeachEngineering lesson or activity is correlated to one or more K-12 science,

 All 100,000+ K-12 STEM standards covered in TeachEngineering are collected, maintained and packaged by the Achievement Standards Network (ASN),